AwesomeController/serious-business/kickstarter/video_scripts/kitten_mittons.md

 I commission a team of top scientists and engineers to research potential solutions and bingo was his name-o.
-Awesome Controller was born.
+*Trips while walking and cuts away as he's falling.
+Jumps to him still walking* Awesome Controller was born.

 *Still walking towards the camera*